< back

 Visitors coming to the UK to marry or enter into a civil partnership still need to apply for a marriage/civil partnership visitor visa.

-The ETA application process will open on 27 November 2024 for the following non-European nationals who do not require a visa and intend to travel to the UK on or after 8 January 2025:
+The ETA application process is now open for the following nationals who do not require a visa and intend to travel to the UK:

 Antigua and Barbuda